MonarchoftheShadows/nettoolbox/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the GNU General Public License (GPL).

+You are free to use, modify, and distribute this software Derivative works must remain open-source under the GPL There is no warranty of any kind

 ## 📞 Support